Skip to main contentSkip to search barSkip to navigationSkip to footer

 Admission criteria

-In order to enter the FHNW Master of Arts in Specialized Musical Performance programme with a Contemporary Music Major, applicants must be awarded a Master in Music Performance with a instrumental/vocal or a Master in Music Pedagogy or equivalent as well as they have to have passed the entrance exam and were offered a free place at the Academy (limited places).
+In order to enter the FHNW Master of Arts in Specialized Music Performance programme with a Creative Interpretation in New Music Major, applicants must be awarded a Master in Music Performance with an instrumental/vocal major or a Master in Music Pedagogy or equivalent (with corresponding instrumental/vocal level), as well as they must have passed the entrance exam and were offered a free place at the Academy (limited places).
 Applicants who have submitted all the necessary registration documents in time will be invited to the online entrance exam.
-For further information on the admission criteria, please see the Studienreglement of the Master of Arts FHNW in Specialized Music Performance.

 • Excellent knowledge of the “classical/classic” repertoire on own instrument.